-Ten-Year Review: Non-signatory Argentina adopted the convention in 2008, but has not taken any steps to accede to it.
+Non-signatory Argentina adopted the convention in 2008, but has not taken any steps to accede to it.
 Argentina has attended every meeting of the convention as an observer, but it has abstained from voting every key United Nations (UN) resolution promoting the convention.
 Argentina imported and stockpiled cluster munitions in the past, but says it never used or exported them.
-Its cluster munition stocks were destroyed prior to the 2008 ban convention and Argentina says it does no intend to produce more in the future.
+Argentina destroyed its cluster munition stocks before the convention was adopted in 2018 and has said it does not intend to produce them in the future.

 The Republic of Argentina has not acceded to the Convention on Cluster Munitions.

-Argentina actively participated in the Oslo Process and joined in the consensus adoption of the Convention on Cluster Munitions at the conclusion of the negotiations in Dublin on 30 May 2008.
+Argentina participated throughout the Oslo Process and joined in the consensus adoption of the Convention on Cluster Munitions at the conclusion of the negotiations in Dublin on 30 May 2008.
 However, it was absent from the Oslo Signing Conference in December 2008.

-Since 2008, Argentine officials have repeatedly stated the government’s position that Argentina supports the goal of prohibiting cluster munitions, but will not join the Convention on Cluster Munitions as it has reservations over certain provisions.
-In September 2019, Argentina again told States Parties that the convention was not “sufficiently ambitious” and said the articles on definitions and interoperability to be “contrary to the objective of the total prohibition and the principle of non-discrimination.”
+Since 2008, government officials have repeatedly stated that while Argentina supports the goal of prohibiting cluster munitions, it cannot join the Convention on Cluster Munitions due to its reservations over certain provisions.
+In November 2020, Argentina told States Parties that the convention was not “sufficiently ambitious” and said the articles on definitions and interoperability to be “contrary to the objective of the total prohibition and the principle of non-discrimination.”

 Argentina regards the convention’s prohibitions as “discriminatory in nature” as they are not “comprehensive” and “specifically define one excluded category developed by some countries.”
 Argentina also alleges the convention permits or allows States Parties to participate in joint military operations with countries that use cluster munitions.